TyrionJ/NImgVista/README.md

 # NImgVista

-The source code and pretrained weights will be made public upon acceptance of the manuscript.
+The data, source code, and pretrained weights will be made public upon acceptance of the manuscript.